 How much of the company’s processes should a CRM cover?

 By definition, CRM system encompasses all or most of the firm’s information systems which digitize business processes at the consumer end of the value chain.
-It includes marketing, sales, and post-sales support.
+It includes CRM and marketing, sales, sales and marketing managment, and post-sales support.

 However, a common myth is that customer relationship management revolves only around customers.
 Contemporary CRM SaaS can do so much more.